grampelberg/kty/README.md

 - Is there a way to do FPS on a per-session basis with prometheus?
 Naively the way to do it would be to have a per-session label value, but that would be crazy for cardinality.
-- Update shell to use the same error widget + handling that tabs are.